IELTS Essay Topics with sample answer.

 Additionally, having less responsibility can reduce stress and promote mental health in children.
 The pressures of having to work and provide for their families can take a toll on children's mental and physical health, leading to stress and burnout.
 By having less responsibility, children can have more time to relax, play, and enjoy their childhood, which can lead to improved mental well-being.

-In conclusion, I strongly believe that the reduction of responsibilities on children is a positive development.
-It provides them with the opportunity to focus on their education, promote mental health, and contribute to the advancement of society.
+In conclusion, I believe that the reduction of responsibilities on children is a positive development.
+It provides them with the opportunity to focus on their education, promotes mental health, and contributes to the advancement of society.